^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Hartnup disease is a rare disease associated with abnormal reabsorption and excretion of tryptophan and other amino acids.
-Symptoms of Hartnup disease include rash, CNS disorders, low growth, headaches, and fainting and collapse.
-The diagnosis is based on the determination of a high urinary content of tryptophan and other amino acids.
-Preventive treatment includes niacin or niacinamide, and in the course of the attacks, nicotinamide is prescribed.
+Hartnup disease is a rare disorder associated with abnormal reabsorption and excretion of tryptophan and other amino acids.
+Symptoms of Hartnup disease include rash, CNS abnormalities, short stature, headaches, and fainting and collapse.
+Diagnosis is based on detecting high levels of tryptophan and other amino acids in the urine.
+Preventive treatment includes niacin or niacinamide, and nicotinamide is given during attacks.

 What causes Hartnup disease?

-Hartnup's disease is inherited by an autosomal recessive type.
-Developed reduced absorption in the small intestine of tryptophan, phenylalanine, methionine and other monoamino monocarboxylic amino acids.
-Accumulation of non-sucked amino acids in the gastrointestinal tract increases their metabolization by bacterial flora.
-Some degradation products of tryptophan, including indoles, kynurenin and serotonin, are absorbed in the intestine and appear in the urine.
-Also renal reabsorption of amino acids is disturbed, which causes generalized aminoaciduria, including all neutral amino acids, except proline and hydroxyproline.
-Also, the conversion of tryptophan to niacinamide is disrupted.
+Hartnup disease is inherited in an autosomal recessive manner.
+Decreased absorption of tryptophan, phenylalanine, methionine, and other monoaminomonocarboxylic amino acids in the small intestine develops.
+Accumulation of unabsorbed amino acids in the gastrointestinal tract increases their metabolism by bacterial flora.
+Some products of tryptophan degradation, including indoles, kynurenine, and serotonin, are absorbed in the intestine and appear in the urine.
+Renal reabsorption of amino acids is also impaired, causing generalized aminoaciduria, including all neutral amino acids except proline and hydroxyproline.
+The conversion of tryptophan to niacinamide is also impaired.

 Symptoms of Hartnup disease

-Almost always the appearance of symptoms is preceded by a low supply of nutrients.
-The symptoms of Hartnup's disease develop due to the deficiency of niacinamide and resemble the manifestations of pellagra, especially the rash in open areas of the body.
+Symptoms are almost always preceded by low nutrient intake.
+Symptoms of Hartnup disease are due to niacinamide deficiency and resemble those of pellagra, especially the rash on exposed areas of the body.
 Neurological manifestations include cerebellar ataxia and mental disorders.
-There is often a delay in mental development, low growth, headaches, collapoid conditions, fainting.
-Despite the fact that the disease is present at birth, the symptoms can appear in infancy, in childhood or in young adults.
-The appearance of symptoms can be provoked by insolation, certain medications or other stresses.
+Mental retardation, short stature, headaches, collapse, and fainting are common.
+Although the disease is present from birth, symptoms may appear in infancy, childhood, or young adulthood.
+Symptoms may be precipitated by sun exposure, certain medications, or other stresses.

 Diagnosis of Hartnup disease

-The diagnosis is based on the detection of characteristic violations of excretion of amino acids in the urine.
-Indoles and other degradation products of tryptophan in urine are additional evidence of the presence of Hartnup disease.
+The diagnosis is based on the detection of characteristic disturbances in the excretion of amino acids in the urine.
+Indoles and other degradation products of tryptophan in the urine are additional evidence of the presence of Hartnup disease.

 Treatment of Hartnup disease

-Hartnup disease has a favorable prognosis, the frequency of attacks usually decreases with age.
-Attacks can be prevented by maintaining a good nutritional status and supplementing the diet with niacin or niacinamide, 50-100 mg orally 3 times a day.
-The developed attack is treated with nicotinamide, 20 mg orally once a day.
+Hartnup disease has a favorable prognosis, and the frequency of attacks usually decreases with age.
+Attacks can be prevented by maintaining good nutritional status and supplementing the diet with niacin or niacinamide, 50-100 mg orally 3 times a day.
+An attack that has developed is treated with nicotinamide, 20 mg orally once a day.

 Использованная литература